All posts

 A while true do end loop without a task.wait().
 Roblox kills scripts that run too long without yielding.

 Fix: add task.wait() inside the loop.
-Even task.wait(0.01) is fine — what Roblox really wants is for your script to yield control occasionally.
+Even task.wait(0.01) is fine — what Roblox wants is for your script to yield control occasionally.

-8. Attempted to set ChildAdded on a destroyed instance
+8. Operating on a destroyed instance

 When AI fixes break other things